mayralgr/questions-answers/questions/spring-boot-autowired.md

 ```Java
     repository = new ShopRepository()
 ```
-as spring finds the dependency, inject it and make an instance.
+##### as spring finds the dependency, inject it and make an instance.

-### How
+### How ?

-* Spring do a scan of the classes in the context (the container of the application), helped by the annotations, to create beans (objects that are the backbone of the application) of them
+* Spring does a scan of the classes in the context (the container of the application), helped by the annotations, to create beans (objects that are the backbone of the application) of them
-* Spring do a second scan to inject the dependency, it searches for the bean (by its name) and if it find it, it injects the dependency by calling the constructor.
-If does not exist, it throws and exception
+* Spring does a second scan to inject the dependency, it searches for the bean (by its name) and if it finds it, it injects the dependency by calling the constructor.
+If does not exist, it throws an exception